 Even if your partner says “sorry, I’ll never do it again”, it’s unlikely to make you feel any better.

-You need to talk about the real problem, what you’re making it mean and how that meaning is impacting you.
+You need to talk about the real problem: what you’re making it mean and how that meaning impacts you.

 I promise you that no matter what, fighting about the surface issue of the dishes in the sink won’t get you closer to finding a resolution when the real issue is how you feel about what you make it all mean!